scheissegalo/PHP-TS3ServerViewer/README.md

-TeamSpeak 3 Server Stats Viewer (TS3SSV)
+TeamSpeak 3 Server Viewer (TS3SSV)
 =====
-TeamSpeak 3 Server Stats Viewer is a simple status dashboard powered by PHP.
+TeamSpeak 3 Server Viewer is a simple status dashboard powered by PHP.
 Originally a fork of TSStatus (tsstatus.sebastien.me).

 ![screenshot of TS3ServerStatusViewer](https://i.imgur.com/x6529AN.jpg)